garretthoffman/lstm-oreilly/README.md

 #### Notes

-The `checkpoints/` directory files with the saved model was note uploaded to github due to size constraints.
+The `checkpoints/` directory files with the saved model was not uploaded to github due to size constraints.
 If you run the code in your docker container or Miniconda virtual environtment, the model will rerun and save at that time.